 Verified baseline wire

 Sealed at deal open.
-Fingerprint: —
+Seal ID: —

 Current disbursement wire

-Fingerprint now: —
+Seal ID now: —

 Try to swap the wire